Meet the ELTC Team

 Image of Zobiea Nasir

-Zobiea joined the ELTC at Cardiff Metropolitan in 2013 and teaches on the Pre-Sessional Programme and the International Foundation course on which she is the module leader for Context Analysis.
+Zobiea joined the ELTC in 2013, and teaches on the Pre-Sessional Programme, and the International Foundation Course on which she is the module leader for the Context Analysis module.

-Zobiea is a keen sports fan, enjoys learning about various cultures and is fluent in Urdu and Punjabi.
+Zobiea is an avid sports fan, enjoys learning about various cultures, and is fluent in Urdu and Punjabi.

 Pierre Gaite (FHEA)